|

 Warm air is bad for power!!!!

-_________________ 1979 Cutlass Calais - Rolling Restoration & WIP Hurst/Olds tribute (50% complete)
+1979 Cutlass Calais - Rolling Restoration & WIP Hurst/Olds tribute (50% complete)

 Oldsmobile 350 & TH350